-Categories/Grade Outstanding Satisfactory Needs Unsatisfactory 5 points each.
-4 points each.
-Improvement 3 points each.
-2 points each.
+Categories/Grade Outstanding 5 points each.
+Satisfactory 4 points each.
+Needs Improvement 3 points each.
+Unsatisfactory 2 points each.
 Content Assignments demonstrate mastery of the content taught.
 Seeks additional assignments when provided or goes above and beyond on a majority of assignments.
 Assignments demonstrate mastery of the content taught Assignments demonstrate some mastery of the content taught Assignments do not demonstrate mastery of the content taught Participation Participates in the lesson greater than 90% of the time.
 Participates in the lesson greater than 80% of the time.
 Participates in the lesson greater than 70% of the time but needs redirection often.
 Lacks participation and/or needs consistent redirection.
 Effort Puts forward distinguished effort in completing class tasks to the best of his/her ability.
 Puts forward effort in completing class tasks to the best of his/her ability.
 Puts forward some effort in completing class tasks to the best of his/her ability.
 Does not put forward effort in completing class tasks to the best of his/her ability.

-Attendance Attends Class regularly.
-Attends Class regularly with limited absences Has several absences that have limited the child's Class attendance has limited the child's ability to
+Attendance Attends Class Attends Class Has several Class attendance

+regularly. regularly with absences that have has limited the

+limited absences limited the child's child's ability to

 that have not ability to demonstrate

 impacted the demonstrate mastery of content.

 child's ability to mastery of

 demonstrate content.

 mastery of

 content.